 It’s true that some dogs might just like the taste of grass.
 No accounting for taste, right?
 Dogs are natural little scavengers, and it’s possible there’s something about that particular blade of grass that tastes good to them, for whatever reason.

 It’s also possible that your dog is instinctively looking to add additional fiber to his diet, that perhaps the food he is eating isn’t giving them.
-You can try switching his dog food to something that is higher in fiber, and see if that reduces the behavior, or try adding foods to his current diet that are more fiber rich.
+You can try switching his dog food to something that is higher in fiber, and see if that reduces the behavior, or try adding foods with fiber to his current diet to make it into a high-fiber diet.

 Some experts believe dogs may eat grass as a way to relieve gastrointestinal upsets, such as gas, bloating, and canine nausea, or as a natural way to improve digestion.
-Other experts don’t believe dogs are smart enough to treat themselves for stomach upset.
+Other experts don’t believe dogs are smart enough to treat themselves for an upset stomach.
 Plus, dogs don’t typically appear to be sick before they eat the grass and vomiting after they eat grass isn’t as common as you might think.

 Instinctive Behavior to Induce Vomiting